ASRock Radeon RX 9060 XT Challenger OC 8GB

 • VRAM is 8GB on ASRock Radeon RX 9060 XT Challenger OC 8GB and 16GB on PowerColor Reaper Radeon RX 9060 XT 16GB.

-• ASRock Radeon RX 9060 XT Challenger OC 8GB has RGB lighting, while PowerColor Reaper Radeon RX 9060 XT 16GB does not.
+• RGB lighting is present on ASRock Radeon RX 9060 XT Challenger OC 8GB but not available on PowerColor Reaper Radeon RX 9060 XT 16GB.

 Specs Comparison